 - Customer service: Available by phone, email, and live chat on the website

-The company offers several different types of term life insurance policies:
+The company offers several different types of term life insurance policies but there is no longer a difference with who is eligible for which term period.

 The policies are not automatically renewable.
 You would need to reapply once the term ends if you are still eligible based on age and health.